GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `~/.config/appdata/shared`

 Description:
-This is the default shared folder between all containers.
-You can place anything here and it can be accessed from any other container, such as scripts.
+This directory will be mounted under `/shared` inside every container across DS.
+There is no specific use for this directory, it can be used however you like.

 ## DOWNLOADSDIR